stryker-mutator/stryker-js/packages/stryker/README.md

 $ npm install -g stryker-cli
 ```

 The Stryker-CLI works by passing received commands to your local Stryker installation.
-If we cannot find your local Stryker installation, it will prompt you to install Stryker automatically.
+If you don't have Stryker installed yet, the Stryker-CLI will help you with your Stryker installation.
 This method allows us to provide additional commands with updates of Stryker itself.

 ## Supported mutators
 See our website for the [list of currently supported mutators](http://stryker-mutator.github.io/mutators.html).